The exact strength of the class forcing theorem: Introduction

 Unlike set forcing, for which one may prove in \ZFC\ that every set forcing notion has corresponding forcing relations, with class forcing it is consistent with \Godel-Bernays set theory \GBC\ that there is a proper class forcing notion lacking a corresponding forcing relation, even merely for the atomic formulas.
 For certain forcing notions (see~\cite{HolyKrapfLuckeNjegomirSchlicht2016:Class-forcing, Krapf2017:Dissertation}, also theorem~\ref{Theorem.Atomic-forcing-relation-to-truth-predicate}), the existence of an atomic forcing relation implies $\Con(\ZFC)$ and much more, and so the consistency strength of the class forcing theorem strictly exceeds \GBC, if this theory is consistent.
 Nevertheless, the class forcing theorem is provable in stronger theories, such as Kelley-Morse set theory.
 What is the exact strength of the class forcing theorem?

 Our project here is to identify the strength of the class forcing theorem by situating it in the rich hierarchy of theories between \GBC\ and \KM, displayed in part in figure~\ref{Figure.Theories}, with the class forcing theorem highlighted in blue.
+(The theory KM + Class Choice that appears at the top of figure~\ref{Figure.Theories} is defined e.g. in \cite[definition 2.11]{williams-min-km}.)
 It turns out that the class forcing theorem is equivalent over \GBC\ to an attractive collection of several other natural set-theoretic assertions; it is a robust axiomatic principle.

 The main theorem is naturally part of the emerging subject we call the reverse mathematics of second-order set theory, a higher analogue of the perhaps more familiar reverse mathematics of second-order arithmetic.
 In this new research area, we are concerned with the hierarchy of second-order set theories between \GBC\ and \KM\ and beyond, analyzing the strength of various assertions in second-order set theory, such as the principle \ETR\ of elementary transfinite recursion, the principle of $\Pi^1_1$-comprehension or the principle of determinacy for clopen class games.
 We fit these set-theoretic principles into the hierarchy of theories over the base theory \GBC.
 The main theorem of this article does exactly this with the class forcing theorem by finding its exact strength in relation to nearby theories in this hierarchy.